 If you are interested in restoration and cultural heritage preservation, then check out how an Artec MH was used to digitalize religious memorial stones in Armenia.
 Click here.

-To know more about the Salerno University’s scanning activity, feel free to contact the chief teacher on this project, Mr. eng.
+To know more about Salerno University’s scanning activity, feel free to contact the chief teacher on this project, Mr. eng.
 Salvatore Barba at sbarba@unisa.it.